 How to use Mirepoix Powder

-Using mirepoix power can add a ton of flavor to just about any dish.
+Mirepoix powder can add loads of flavor to just about any dish.
 Start with 2 teaspoons to flavor, and then adjust from there.

-- Use it to create savory pasta dish or even to flavor your homemade pasta
+• Use it to create a savory pasta dish or flavor your homemade pasta.

 Frequently Asked Questions: